 Samantha Benedict is a blogger, prolific reader, and occasional writer of stories which might not ever emerge from the category of “under wraps”.
 The first “grown up” book series which really and truly grabbed her attention and fangirling energy when she was a young hobbit was a fantasy series, and she’s never looked back.
 These days, she’s happiest when reading anything by a British author, especially Lewis, Tolkien, or Chesterton, and thinking (and/or blogging) about how those stories and the philosophical-ish thoughts thereof connect with many other things in her life.
 When she’s not reading or blogging, she can often be found knitting while in lecture, practicing using her camera on manual, or in the chapel.

-DJ Edwardson is the Grace Award nominated author of four novels and several shorter works.
+DJ Edwardson is the Grace Award nominated author of several novels and shorter works.
 He traveled a lot when he was younger, but now he’s busy crafting exotic destinations of his own.
 Although he has written both Science Fiction and Fantasy novels, he likes to say he writes in the “genre of imagination”.
-He lives in Tennessee with his wife and three children and an unusually large collection of board games.
-His family usually gangs up on him so that he doesn’t win, but he has fun anyway.
+He lives in Tennessee with his wife and three children and an ever growing collection of wonderful books.

 Jenelle Leanne Schmidt